JodyMurray/PetFriends/README.md

 - The background colour for the "light" buttons is *rgb(122, 33, 178), rgb(221, 198, 236)*
 - The background colour for the unfollow button is *rgb(139, 227, 218), rgb(46, 205, 189)*

+The colour palette in order as mentioned above.
+The source to put this palette together was [here](https://colorhunt.co/)

 ![screenshot](documentation/test_screenshots/colourScheme1.png)
 ![screenshot](documentation/test_screenshots/colourScheme2.png)